gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 - Configurable only by GitKraken Owner or Admin organization
 - Subscribed to either the Teams or Enterprise plan

 Ready to get started?
-Then follow the [→Documentation: How to set up SSO in GitKraken](https://help.gitkraken.com/gitkraken-client/single-sign-on/)
+Then follow the [How to set up SSO in GitKraken](https://help.gitkraken.com/gitkraken-client/single-sign-on/) documentation.

-### Signing in with SSO
+#### Signing in with SSO

 GitKraken Client users should see a new option to Sign in with SSO from the login screen.

 <img src="/wp-content/uploads/sign-in-with-SSO.png" class="img-responsive center img-bordered">

-After clicking “Sign in with SSO”, the SSO form will open and ask for an email address to use for SSO login.
+After clicking <kbd>Sign in with SSO</kbd>, the SSO form will open and ask for an email address to use for SSO login.
 GitKraken will then check the email and determine whether the email address belongs to a single IdP for SSO.
 When the email address is successfully identified, the user will be taken to that IdP to login.

 If the email is not recognized, GitKraken will display a message that no IdP was found.

 Once authenticated, the user may use GitKraken Client.

-## Workspace Updates: Overview
+### Workspace Updates: Overview

-Workspaces now have a personalized Overview section 🎉
+Workspaces now have a personalized <kbd>Overview</kbd> section 🎉

 <img src="/wp-content/uploads/overview.png" class="img-responsive center img-bordered">

 This will provide you with a summary of all Pull Requests, Issues, and WIPs relevant to you for the repos grouped in your Workspace.

-- My Pull Requests: shows all PRs opened by you, assigned to you, or awaiting your review
+- <kbd>My Pull Requests</kbd>: shows all PRs opened by you, assigned to you, or awaiting your review
-- My Issues: shows all issues created by you, assigned to you, or that mention you.
+- <kbd>My Issues</kbd>: shows all issues created by you, assigned to you, or that mention you.
-- Work in Progress: shows all branches with uncommitted changes
+- <kbd>Work in Progress</kbd>: shows all branches with uncommitted changes

 We’re excited to centralize key information that is relevant to the user.
 Now instead of hunting for these pieces of information separately, you can get a holistic view of what you’re working on.

-This Overview section is in Preview mode, and we’d love to hear your thoughts and feedback.
-Just click on the “Provide feedback on this view” prompt in the upper left of the Overview page to tell us what you think.
+This <kbd>Overview</kbd> section is in `Preview`mode, and we’d love to hear your thoughts and feedback.
+Just click on the `Provide feedback on this view` prompt in the upper left of the Overview page to tell us what you think.

-## Partial Stash Support
+### Partial Stash Support

 Sometimes you only need to stash some of the files in your WIP.

-Partial stashing is now available through the "staged files" panel.
-Right-click individual files, or multiple files, and select the “Stash file” option to stash those selected files and have their changes reset.
+Partial stashing is now available through the Commit Panel.
+Right-click individual files, or multiple files, and select the <kbd>Stash file</kbd> option to stash those selected files and have their changes reset.

 <img src="/wp-content/uploads/partial-stash-multiple-files.png" class="img-responsive center img-bordered">

-### Apply changes from stash to working directory
+#### Apply changes from stash to working directory

 With partial stash, you may now partially apply a stash.
 When a stash is selected, right click files in the right panel to apply their changes to the working directory.

 <img src="/wp-content/uploads/apply-stash-multiple-files.png" class="img-responsive center img-bordered">

-### Partial stash tips
+#### Partial stash tips

-- You may name a partial stash by typing into the //WIP node or summary section before creating the stash.
+- You may name a partial stash by typing into the `//WIP` or summary section before creating the stash.
-- Select additional files for stashing or applying by holding down the Shift or Control key.
+- Select additional files for stashing or applying by holding down the <kbd>Shift</kbd> or <kbd>Control</kbd> key.
 - Applying a file from a stash does not remove the file from the stash – use this to safely explore!

 ### Left panel improvements